 Photo of Professor Khiara Bridges with captions

-Berkeley Law Professor Khiara Bridges giving an OLLI presentation remotely in 2020
+Berkeley Law Professor Khiara Bridges giving an OLLI presentation online

 Ensuring Accessibility